-Residuals were still present between 6 and 9 keV that could be associated with the presence of a reflection component from the accretion disk. \cite{Sidoli_01} detected a broad emission line in the Fe-K region that could be associated with a fluorescence iron line originating by disk reflection.
-In order to verify the presence of a broad emission line we added a Gaussian component to {\it Model 2} and fitted again the broadband spectrum finding a $\chi^2(d.o.f)$ of 3159(2795).
-The best-fit values are shown in the fifth column of Tab. \ref{tab:high_flux}.
-We obtain a $\Delta \chi^2$ of 74 and an F-test probability of chance improvement of $6 \times 10^{-14}$, therefore the addition of this component is statistically significant.
-The best-fit values of the parameters remain unchanged with respect to those obtained from {\it Model 2}.
-The energy of the broad emission line is $6.58 \pm 0.14$ keV, the width is $0.66 \pm 0.15$ keV and the normalization is $(1.1 \pm 0.3) \times 10^{-3}$ photons cm$^{-2}$ s$^{-1}$.
-These results are compatible within 90\% confidence level with those shown by \cite{Sidoli_01}.
+Residuals were still present between 6 and 9 keV.
+These might be associated with a reflection component from the accretion disk. \cite{Sidoli_01} detected a broad emission line in the Fe-K region that might be associated with a fluorescence iron line originating from disk reflection.
+In order to verify the presence of a broad emission line, we added a Gaussian component to {\it \textup{Model 2}} and again fit the broadband spectrum.
+We found a $\chi^2(d.o.f)$ of 3252(2794) and the F-test probability of chance improvement was $2 \times 10^{-14}$.
+This shows that the addition of this component is statistically significant.
+The energy of the broad emission line is $6.60 \pm 0.10$ keV, the width is $0.69 \pm 0.08$ keV, and the normalization is $(1.1 \pm 0.1) \times 10^{-3}$ photons cm$^{-2}$ s$^{-1}$.
+These results are compatible within a 90\% confidence level with those reported by \cite{Sidoli_01}.

-In the following we investigated a scenario in which the broad emission line is produced by reflection from the inner region of the accretion disk where the relativistic effects smear the reflection component.
-We deconvolved the Comptonized component {\sc nthComp} with the reflection component {\sc rxfconv} \citep[see][for details]{Done_06,Kole_2011}.
+In the following we investigate a scenario in which the broad emission line is produced by reflection from the inner region of the accretion disk, where the relativistic effects smear the reflection component.
+We convolved the Comptonized component {\sc nthComp} with the reflection component {\sc rxfconv} \citep[see][for details]{Done_06,Kole_2011}.
 We imposed in our model that the incident luminosity comes from the Comptonized component.
-The component {\sc rxfconv} has five parameters, the first one is the redshift $z$ that we kept fixed to zero, the second one is the iron abundance Fe$_{\rm abundance}$ that we kept fixed to the solar abundance, the third one is the cosine of the inclination angle $\theta$ of \source that we assume to be 72$^{\circ}$ \citep[see][who estimated $\theta=72 ^{\circ} \pm 3^{\circ}$]{Iaria_18}, the fourth one is the ionization parameter of the reflecting surface of the accretion disk, log$(\xi)$, that we left free to vary, and, finally, the fifth parameter is the relative reflection normalization of the component {\sc rxfconv} measured in unit of solid angle $\Omega/2\pi$ subtended by the reflector as seen from the corona (rel$_{\rm refl}$, hereafter).
+The component {\sc rxfconv} has five parameters: the first is the redshift $z,$ which we kept fixed to zero, the second is the iron abundance Fe$_{\rm abundance}$ , which we kept fixed to the solar abundance, the third is the cosine of the inclination angle $\theta$ of \source, which we assumed to be 72$^{\circ}$ \citep{Iaria_18}, the fourth is the ionization parameter of the reflecting surface of the accretion disk log$(\xi)$, which we left free to vary, and, finally, the fifth parameter is the relative reflection normalization of the component {\sc rxfconv}, measured in units of solid angle $\Omega/2\pi$ subtended by the reflector as seen from the corona (rel$_{\rm refl}$, hereafter).